bjartnes/http-workshop/assignments/part_5_proxies/proxies.md

 HEI
 ```
 Try to call this endpoint multiple times.
 You can do it by hand, but ```curl http://localhost/``` is a litte bit faster.
+You can play around with different headers, such as must-revalidate.

 ### Entire nginx config for cache setup
 Deleted all the comments.